-1.2 We would want any concern to be raised to your line managers or one of our specialists (such as Field Pet Managers or People Managers) but we do understand though that it can sometimes be difficult to let us know when things aren’t going as well as they should and so we have created our Whistleblowing policy to help you understand what you should do in these cases.
+1.2 We would want any concern to be raised to your line managers or one of our specialists (such as Field Pet Partners or People Partners) but we do understand though that it can sometimes be difficult to let us know when things aren’t going as well as they should and so we have created our Whistleblowing policy to help you understand what you should do in these cases.

 1.3 Any concerns that are raised as part of our Whistleblowing policy will be taken seriously and dealt with appropriately.
 This means that with this policy we aim to:

-- encourage colleagues to report any genuine concerns about wrongdoing at work (more detail on this is in point 4) as soon as possible;
+a. encourage colleagues to report any genuine concerns about wrongdoing at work (more detail on this is in point 4) as soon as possible;

-- provide guidance on how to report any wrongdoing and how such concerns will be dealt with;
+b. provide guidance on how to report any wrongdoing and how such concerns will be dealt with;

-- make it clear that we will not tolerate the victimisation of anyone who raises genuine concerns about wrongdoing in line with this policy, even if it turns out that those concerns are misplaced.
+d. make it clear that we will not tolerate the victimisation of anyone who raises genuine concerns about wrongdoing in line with this policy, even if it turns out that those concerns are misplaced.

 1.4 This policy only applies to concerns that have a public interest aspect to them.
 It does not cover individual grievances or complaints about employment for example if you believe you are being bullied or discriminated against or that the terms of your contract have been breached.
 If you have concerns like this, you should raise them under our grievance policy or by contacting the People Team (contact details below).
 If you are unsure about which procedure to use, you should speak to one of the Nominated Colleagues, whose contact details are below.